-The controversy, which I’m sure will make cash registers sing, is that Chua’s methods were pretty harsh, as you can see from an excerpt in the Wall Street Journal.
+The dispute, which I’m sure will make cash registers sing, is that Chua’s tactics were very severe, as you can see from an article in the Wall Street Journal.
 I’m sure this will make the cash registers sing.
 There won’t be any play dates.
 There will be no performing in the school plays.
 The extracurricular activities are selected by Mom, and not by the children.
-Nothing less than being the number one student in each and every class, with the exception of physical education and theatre.
+Nothing less than becoming the top student in each and every class, with the exception of physical education and theatre.
 Constant exercise and repetition in drills.

 How was last week?
 What’s cooking for this week?